[HISTORY: Adopted by the Board of Trustees of the Village of Monticello 2-20-2007 by L.L. No. 3-2007. Amendments noted where applicable.]

 Notwithstanding the provisions of this chapter, the Code Enforcement Officer may issue a permit for the construction of security and/or equipment yard fences for commercial and industrial properties upon due application.
 The Code Enforcement Officer may deny such application if it is found that the application for such fence is not appropriate and is unnecessary.

 Fences for the enclosure of in-ground pools shall conform to the New York State Uniform Fire Prevention and Building Code.

 The Code Enforcement Officer shall have the authority to direct, in writing, the removal, trimming or modification of any shrubs, bushes, plants, trees or flowers or other vegetation, fence, wall or hedge or other structure on private or public property wherever the same shall interfere with adequate visibility of operators of motor vehicles at street intersections, driveways or curbs.
 Any person who shall refuse or neglect to comply within 15 days with the written direction of the Code Enforcement Officer shall be guilty of a violation of this chapter and shall be subject to its penalties.

-Those fences that were constructed prior to the adoption of this chapter can remain but must be maintained safely and in accordance with the other sections of this chapter, including, without limitation, the section entitled "Maintenance."
+Those fences that were constructed prior to the adoption of this chapter can remain but must be maintained safely and in accordance with the other sections of this chapter, including, without limitation, § 142-11, Maintenance.
 Deed restrictions relating to fencing must be brought to the attention of the Code Enforcement Officer.

 The Village Board of Monticello shall set applicable fees for the fence permit.